Kalooki: Tacking

 After laying down the contracted sets, the player is allowed to lay down additional appropriate cards to any of the sets laid on the table, in the same turn, or in later turns of the same hand.
 This is called tacking on or laying off.
 Further cards of the same rank can be tacked onto a "3".
 A "4" can be extended by tacking on the next higher or lower card in sequence.
 When the suit is complete no further tacking is possible.

+Jokers may be replaced by a tacked card in a set of "4" and must ascend or descend to its new position immediately.
+A Joker may not be moved to facilitate a tack ie) For a set of "4" - club-9, club-10, club-J, Joker; the Joker can be moved to facilitate the tacking of club-Q. However, the Joker cannot be moved to the club-8 position to facilitate the tacking of club-7.

-Jokers can only be tacked on a player's own laid sets.
+Jokers may only be tacked onto a player's own laid sets.

 No player may tack cards until they have laid their contract.

 Discarding

 Jokers cannot be discarded, but apart from that there is no restriction on what card may be discarded from a hand at the end of a player's turn.
 It is legal to discard a card that could be tacked onto a set on the table, and it is legal to discard the same card that the player just picked up, if they find it is in their interest to do so.

 It sometimes happens that the entire stock is used up before any player has gone out.
 If this happens, the discard pile, except for its top card, is reshuffled and placed face down to form a new stock.
 Play continues as before.
 If the stock runs out a second time, which may happen if players are holding back the key cards needed by others to lay down their contracts, the play ends with no score.
 All the cards are thrown in, shuffled and dealt again by the same dealer and the play is restarted (playing for the same contract).